top of page

 Quote: "People do not buy goods and services.
 They buy relations, stories, and magic."

-Godin introduced the concept of Permission Marketing, arguing that successful brands engage consumers by earning their attention rather than interrupting them.
+Godin introduced the concept of Permission Marketing.
+He argued that successful brands engage consumers by earning their attention rather than interrupting them.

 Strategy:

-• Focus on building relationships over time instead of quick sales.
+• Build relationships over time instead of chasing quick sales.

 • Use content marketing to provide value before asking for a sale.

-• Embrace authenticity and transparency to build trust.
+• Embrace authenticity and transparency.
+These qualities build trust with your audience.

 4. Gary Vaynerchuk – The Digital Age Hustler